 THE CONFIDENCE TO ACHIEVE MORE

-Every Child in Canada Who Needs a Mentor, Has a Mentor.
+Every Child in Lanark County Who Needs a Mentor, Has a Mentor.

 “Big Brothers Big Sisters of Lanark County is a not for profit volunteer organization which helps children reach their full potential through consistent, dependable and non-conditional adult friendship.“